King Stingray: Career

-In March 2025, the band announced that founding member Yirrŋa Yunupiŋu was no longer part of the band, with Yolŋu performer Ngalakan Wanambi stepping in.
-From late March to early April 2025, the band held a tour for their recent album For the Dreams at various major cities across the country.
-This followed a successful tour the previous year in the United States, where they supported fellow Australian rock band King Gizzard & the Lizard Wizard.
+In March 2025, the band announced that founding member Yirrŋa Yunupiŋu was officially no longer part of the band, having been absent from shows and press photos since the year prior with no acknowledgment.
+Fellow Yolŋu musician Ngalakan Wanambi, the grandson of Yirrkala artist Naminapu Maymuru-White, was simultaneously announced as their new vocalist.
+From late March to early April 2025, the band undertook the For the Dreams national tour in various major cities across the country, with support from Beddy Rays and The Belair Lip Bombs.
+Later that year, Gurruwiwi also quietly departed from the band.